SViswanathanLab/TrPLet/README.md

 **Transcriptional Prediction of Lethality (TrPLet)**

-If used, please cite the most recent version of the paper that is available:
+If used, please cite the most recent version of the paper that is available on bioRxiv:

 **_"A framework for target discovery in rare cancers"_** (B. Li* & Sadagopan* et al.), bioRxiv 2024